 Contents Page(s) The Joint CFO Introduction.
-For a quick Joint Chief Finance Officer Narrative Report 3-20 highly Responsibilities for the Statement of Accounts 21 summarised version of this statement of accounts please Auditors Report to the Chief Constable 22-25 read the next Core Financial Statements 18 pages.
-The full story starts on page 21, please read Comprehensive Income and Expenditure Statement 26 that too.
-Movement in Reserves 27 Please see page Balance Sheet 28 30 for a full list Cash Flow Statement 29 the accounts and cross references to Notes to the Accounts 30-51 page numbers.
-Police Officer Pension Fund Account 52-53 Glossary of Terms 54-56 Throughout this publication Annex A - Statement of Accounting Policies 57-60 wherever a word, phrase or acronym is shown in teal Annex B - Technical Annex - Financial Instruments 61-62 coloured text Annex C - Technical Annex - Pension Disclosures 63-72 and underlined an explanation is provided in the Glossary of Annex D - Annual Governance Statement AGS 1-24 Terms.
+Joint Chief Finance Officer Narrative Report 3-20 For a quick highly summarised Responsibilities for the Statement of Accounts 21 version of this statement of Auditors Report to the Chief Constable 22-25 accounts please read the next 18 pages.
+The Core Financial Statements full story starts on page 21, Comprehensive Income and Expenditure Statement 26 please read that too.
+Movement in Reserves 27 Please see page Balance Sheet 28 30 for a full list of the notes to Cash Flow Statement 29 the accounts and cross references to Notes to the Accounts 30-50 page numbers.
+Police Officer Pension Fund Account 51-52 Glossary of Terms 53-55 Throughout this publication wherever a Annex A - Statement of Accounting Policies 56-59 word, phrase or acronym is Annex B - Technical Annex - Financial Instruments 60-61 shown in teal coloured text and underlined Annex C - Technical Annex - Pension Disclosures 62-71 an explanation is provided in Annex D - Annual Governance Statement AGS 1-24 the Glossary of Terms.